Piripiri, Manawatū-Whanganui: Railway station

 Piripiri had a railway station from 1896 to 1958.
 It was 74 mi 76 ch chains south of Napier and 36 mi 68 ch north of Palmerston North Central.
 A siding opened in 1894, a decade after the line was built.
 Its main purpose was to carry timber from the dense Seventy Mile bush, through which the railway had been cut.

 By 1879 the line to about 2 mi north of Piripiri had been surveyed, and from there, through Piripiri to Oringi, surveying of another 10 mi was being done.
 Although the line through Piripiri to Tahoraiti was reported as ready to open on 1 December 1884, it wasn't until 15 December 1884 that the 7 mi 43 ch Matamau to Tahoraiti section opened, extending the line from Napier.
 The surrounding bush was leased in 1892, but an 1891 application for loading of firewood was refused, as it was said to be too close to Mangatera.
 Piripiri siding opened on 10 August 1894, but for use only by Rathbone & Mathews.
 In 1896 it had a loop for 4 wagons.

 From Monday, 1 June 1896 passenger trains called at the station, though no buildings were provided.
 From 15 August 1898 mixed trains stopped for parcels.
 By 1905 the station had a shelter shed with storeroom and cart approach to a platform and a passing loop for 35 wagons.
 A urinal was added in 1915.
 In 1966 Piripiri had a shelter very similar to the one which remains at Matamau.

-Also in 1894 Thomas Baker laid a tramway for Robert Holt's sawmill, which was milling kahikatea, matai, rimu and totara An 1898 fire burnt down their mill, but it had a 24-wagon siding in 1900, which was taken over by the Lands Department in 1908.
+Also in 1894 Thomas Baker laid a tramway for Robert Holt's sawmill, which was milling kahikatea, mataī, rimu and totara An 1898 fire burnt down their mill, but it had a 24-wagon siding in 1900, which was taken over by the Lands Department in 1908.
 It remained open for all to use until at least 1914.

 In 1900 Gamman built a new mill.
 A 1902 photo showed 22 workers at the mill.
 Gamman also had mills around the region at Ākitio, Bunnythorpe, Kumeroa, Manakau, Ohakune and Tahoraiti.
 From 1899 to 1909 Gamman's had a 15-wagon siding 30 ch north of the station.

 The government bought the land in 1903, the timber leases ended in 1909 and 16125 acre were sold to farming settlers.
 The bush had largely gone by 1908 and the mills ran out of timber to fell after 1923.

 On 1 July 1938 Piripiri became a tablet switch-out station.

 On Sunday 16 November 1958 Piripiri closed to all traffic.
 A single track runs through the station site.